mozilla/simulated-devices/README.md

 - `userAgent` UA string of the device's browser.
 - `touch` whether it has a touch screen.
 - `os` the OS type it usually ships with.
+- `featured` if set to true, the device appears in the RDM drop down list (Firefox UI) by default

 ## Device types